 - Finally, it helps them develop their self-help and social skills.

 Step 2: Introduction of the utensils, apparatus, and ingredients

 Introduce student to the ingredients and kitchen utensils used for making a strawberry jam butter toast.
 Show them the bread, butter, strawberry jam, plate, butter knife, kitchen timer, sandwich maker and tongs.

 Step 3: Prepare the ingredients and kitchen utensils

-Gather the ingredients and put them out on the counter or table top.
+Gather the ingredients and put them out on the counter or tabletop.
 Then, focus on gathering the equipment and putting them on the counter.

 Step 4: Break down the cooking steps by using task analysis

-Each task is separated into discrete skills, and student shall learn to complete skills in a specific order to learn new tasks.
+Each task is separated into discrete skills, and students shall learn to complete skills in a specific order to learn new tasks.
 Students may require visual, physical, or verbal prompts to complete each skill, and prompts may be gradually removed as the individual becomes more independent.